threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 You can find the binaries for GNU/Linux, macOS and Windows on the [release page of the github repository](https://github.com/threefoldtech/jumpscaleX_core/releases)

-If you are hitting issue or want to build from source, head to the full installation process is documented at [3sdk_install](3sdk_install.md).
+If you are hitting an issue or want to build from source, head to the full installation process documented at [3sdk_install](3sdk_install.md).

 #### Start the 3SDK